How to Get from Paris to Normandy, by Train

 Ah, French bureaucracy.

-The French railway website has different subsidiary websites for countries around the world.
 If you speak French, are using a computer located in France and have a French credit card, you can buy online directly very easily.

 Here's what to do if you're located outside France.